larnaa/cluecoins/README.md

 ## Installation

 Cluecoins is not released yet.
+You need to build it from sources.

 To manage development environment you need GNU Make and [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) installed.
 Run `poetry build` to make a Python wheel package.
 Run `make` to run an entire CI pipeline: install dependencies, run linters and tests.